CS5004-khoury-lionelle/hello_world/instructions/README.md

 ./gradlew.bat build
 ```

+> [!WARNING]
+> Depending on your machine, you may have additional setup steps.
+Many machines
+> require you typing `./gradle wrapper` before you can use the gradlew command.
+> You only have to do it once, but it setups the scripts for your machine.
+> A TA also reported having to  change the permissions on the gradlew file to make it executable.
+The command would be `chmod +x gradlew` in the terminal for macOS or linux.
+>
+> These tend to be one time setup differences between machines, so if you have trouble, ask for help.
+You won't see these issues if running in your IDE, but it is important
+> to be able to run both in the IDE and on the command line/terminal.
+>

 This will attempt to compile your code.
 You an also attempt to compile your code using the IDE.
 In VS Code, this looks like a small `[run]` above the `main` method.
 In IntelliJ, it looks like a green play button.

 If you have compile errors, you will need to fix them.
 If you are having trouble, you can ask the TAs for help.